yoichitgy/hugo_yoichitgy/content/post/2015-08-14-dependency-injection-framework-for-swift-simple-weather-app-part2.md

 At the beginning, a mock of `Networking` is defined as `MockNetwork`.
 It has `request` method, but never returns a response.
 Instead, it increments a counter named `requestCount`.
 A mock is used to check whether methods or properties of an instance are called as intended.
 Although it may return dummy values like a stub does, the ability to check method or property calls differentiates a mock from a stub.

 In `spec`, we skip to `it` for now.
-First, instances of `MockNetwork` and `WeatherTablerViewController` are retrieved from the configured `container`.
+First, instances of `MockNetwork` and `WeatherTableViewController` are retrieved from the configured `container`.
 Because we know `Networking` is resolved to `MockNetwork`, we cast the returned instance to `MockNetwork`.
 Then, it is checked, by the `requestCount` counter, that `request` method of the mock is called once after `viewWillAppear` of the view controller is called.
-Although `WeatherTablerViewController` does not directly own `Networking` instance, we can ensure related instances are connected correctly by checking the call of the mocked method.
+Although `WeatherTableViewController` does not directly own `Networking` instance, we can ensure related instances are connected correctly by checking the call of the mocked method.

 Let's go back to the configuration of the `container`.
 First, `Networking` is registered to be resolved to `MockNetwork`, and its instance is configured to be shared within the `container`.
-By setting the object scope, it is ensured that the instance of `MockNetwork` to check the counter is identical to the instance indirectly owned by `WeatherTablerViewController`.
+By setting the object scope, it is ensured that the instance of `MockNetwork` to check the counter is identical to the instance indirectly owned by `WeatherTableViewController`.
 Second, initializer injection of `WeatherFetcher` dependency is registered.
-Third, property injection of `WeatherTablerViewController` dependency is registered.
+Third, property injection of `WeatherTableViewController` dependency is registered.

 Let's run the unit test.
 Passed, right?
 Assume you keep developing the weather app to add more features.
 The unit test gives you confidence that you will never break the connection of the UI and model.